roland04/daggerheart-template/example.md

   - Silent Scream: Area | 2d8 (Psychic)
 experience: Forbidden Wisdom +5
 features:
-  - Immune to non-magical weapons.
+  - Ethereum: Immune to non-magical weapons.
-  - Each time it deals damage, it heals 2 HP.
+  - Regeneration: Each time it deals damage, it heals 2 HP.
-  - Can possess a character for 1 turn (hard save).
+  - Possesion: Can possess a character for 1 turn (hard save).
 :::

 The fight should be epic and terrifying.
 If the characters fail, the Voice may escape and spread the fog elsewhere.
 If they succeed, they may free the village, but not without paying a price.